mdjmplugin/mobile-dj-manager/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+Automated Installation

+1. Login to your WordPress administration screen and select the "Plugins" -> "Add New" from the menu
+3. Enter "Mobile DJ Manager" into the Search Plugins text box and hit Enter
+4. Click "Install Now" within the Mobile DJ Manager plugin box
-2. Activate the plugin through the 'Plugins' menu in WordPress
+5. Activate the plugin once installation is completed

-3. Review the online user guides at http://www.mdjm.co.uk/support/user-guides/ to complete configuration and get started
+Manual Installation

+Once you have downloaded the plugin zip file, follow these simple instructions to get going;

+1. Login to your WordPress administration screen and select the "Plugins" -> "Add New" from the menu
+2. Select "Upload Plugin" from the top of the main page
+3. Click "Choose File" and select the mobile-dj-manager.zip file you downloaded
+4. Click "Install Now"
+5. Once installation has finished, select "Activate Plugin"
+6. Once activation has completed, click the "Settings" link under the Mobile DJ Manager plugin
+7. Installation has now completed.
+Next you need to <a title="Initial Configuration" href="http://www.mydjplanner.co.uk/initial-configuration/">configure MDJM</a>.

 == Frequently Asked Questions ==

-= Is support provided =
+= Is any support provided? =

 Yes.
-Support can be obtained via our online Support Forums at http://www.mdjm.co.uk/forums/ or by emailing contact@mdjm.co.uk.
+Support can be obtained via our online Support Forums at http://www.mydjplanner.co.uk/support/ or by emailing contact@mydjplanner.co.uk.
 We'll answer all queries as quickly as we can.

-= Is there a Pro version =
+= Is there a Pro version with additional features? =

-No. This plugin is free to use for a period of 30 days after which the ability to adjust settings and add new information is restricted.
-To list these restrictions, you must purchase a license from http://www.mdjm.co.uk
+This plugin is fully functional and free to use for a period of 30 days after which the ability to adjust settings and add new information is restricted.
+To list these restrictions, you must purchase a license from http://www.mydjplanner.co.uk

 == Screenshots ==